Most Likely to Succeed, Preparing Our Kids for the Innovation Era

 1) Purchase and Read: Most Likely to Succeed, Preparing Our Kids for the Innovation Era, Written by Tony Wagner and Ted Dintersmith.

 2) Complete Handout: Write complete answers to all of the questions on the Book Study Handout.
 The Handout is provided to you after registration is completed.

-3) Classroom Experience & Paper: Incorporate learned strategies into your classroom.
-After 2-3 weeks, write a 5 page paper focusing on three individuals, programs or institutions that are having success in preparing kids for the innovation era, and discuss ways they can incorporate approaches into their classroom settings.
+3) Classroom Experience & Paper: Students will choose 3 individuals, programs or institutions that are having success in preparing kids for the innovation era.
+They will then write a 5 page paper focusing on the specific strategies used by those individuals, programs or institutions and discuss specific ways they can incorporate these innovative approaches into their classroom settings.